anastasasenov/KnightsTour/README.md

 # Knight's Tour

-These program are written in C
+These programs are written in C

 * Free Knight's Tour: ktfree.c